YasheerahYaqoot/uav_vla/README.md

 ```
 It will produce the commands and store the text files in the folder ```/created_missions``` and visualizations of the identified points on the benchmark images in the folder ```/identified_new_data```.

+As a result of this script, you will also find the total computational time time of the UAV-VLA system which is approximately **5.4 mins**.

 ## Path-Plans Creation